‘Bachelor In Paradise’ Star Jenna Cooper Welcomes Her First Child

 Here is an update like I promised!
 We are heading to the hospital now..my contractions are about 4-5 mins apart.
 I feel fine until they hit, then I can’t really talk or move????????My family just picked up Pearl (who doesn’t seem to be in the best mood ha).
 I’m so excited, nervous, and ready to meet her!
 Really hoping everything goes smoothly, and will let you know more when I can❤️

-Saturday evening, Jenna shared that her baby girl had arrived and shared some details.
-In her Instagram stories, Jenna showed off Presley Belle Hudson and the baby was absolutely adorable.
+Saturday evening, Jenna announced that her baby girl had arrived and weighed 7 pounds 7 ounces and was 20.75 inches long.
+In her Instagram stories, Jenna shared a photo of Presley Belle Hudson.

 Us Weekly was given the scoop on Presley Belle’s arrival and shared a sweet family photo.
-Presley weighed 7 pounds 7 ounces when she was born on Saturday and she was 20.75 inches long.

-“We can’t even describe the overwhelming love and happiness we feel meeting our little sunshine!” the couple shared.
+“We can’t even describe the overwhelming love and happiness we feel meeting our little sunshine!” the couple said.

 When Jenna posted the news on her Instagram page with the Us Weekly announcement and photos of the family, her followers went wild.
 Within a couple of hours, the post had more than 26,000 likes and almost 1,300 comments.